50 Secrets to Live to 100

 If you want to live longer, make sure you and your spouse are happy.
 A study published by the Association for Psychological Science found that a happy marriage can lead to a longer life.

 The Rx: A good marriage is linked to a more active life and healthier habits, overall.
 How's your relationship?

 Have Some Kids (If it's Right for You)

 As stressful as parenthood gets at times, having kids can actually keep you around longer since it encourages a healthier lifestyle—you're more likely to give up smoking and stay active, shows one study.

-The Remedy Rx: Don't have children just to live longer.
+The Rx: Don't have children just to live longer.
 But if you do have or want kids, remember that your habits become theirs.
 Set the example.